LeckerenSirupwaffeln/Space-Snake-Game-QT-Creator/README.md

 - Ability to pause at any time.
 - Option to change speed to your preference to either increase or decrease the difficulty.

+  Note: Unsupported on Windows until QT 6.2 brings multimedia to Windows.